Read This First

 Prompt 3: Provide 5 anecdotes of humans who effectively practiced existentialism.

-The anchors here are what Do Humans have an Essence is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through what Do Humans have an Essence is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 As a founding figure of existentialist philosophy, Sartre lived by his principles, most notably his belief in absolute freedom and the responsibility that comes with it.
 He famously declined the Nobel Prize in Literature in 1964, arguing that he consistently refused official honors and did not want to be “institutionalized.”
 Sartre’s life was a testament to his commitment to freedom, choice, and living according to one’s own standards rather than societal expectations.